Search

 Download films and games, and bring books to pass the time.
 I find headphones really help block out much of the hustle and bustle.

 Passport control and security can be slow going.
 Security checks can be sluggish, and passport booths are often closed.
-The status of the airport as a major world hub means there’s often a heavy police presence, which can feel a bit intimidating.
+The status of the airport as a major world hub also means there’s often a heavy police presence, which can feel a bit intimidating.

 Arriving at Frankfurt Airport